rubik/mando/README.rst

     :alt: Coveralls badge
     :target: https://coveralls.io/r/rubik/mando

-  > "CLI interfaces for Humans!"

 mando is a wrapper around argparse, and allows you to write complete CLI applications in seconds while maintaining all the flexibility.

 The problem
 -----------

-While ``argparse`` is great for simple command line applications, with only one, default command, when you have to add multiple commands and manage them things get really messy and long.
+While ``argparse`` is great for simple command line applications with only one, default command, when you have to add multiple commands and manage them things get really messy and long.
 But don't worry, mando comes to help!